IPS-Eye-White

 Wrongly Separating The "Spiritual" and The Secular

-Many consider serving the Lord as doing something related to religion and church... attendance at weekly church services, the giving of tithes and offerings and generally being nice people who haven't actually murdered anyone.
-However, we cannot compartmentalize our lives, but have to serve the Lord wherever we are, and what ever we happen to be doing.
+Many consider serving the Lord as doing something related to religion and church... attendance at weekly church services, the giving of tithes and offerings etc. However, we cannot compartmentalize our lives but have to serve the Lord wherever we are and what ever we happen to be doing.

-Additionally, we should look at some very illuminating examples of what the Bible describes as service to the Lord.
+The Bible has some very illuminating examples of what it describes as service to the Lord.

 How the Prophet Daniel Served The Lord.